-We dive deeper into what BIMI is in another blog post, but to summarize here: BIMI is a way to verify your brand and sender information, similar to other email authentication standards you’ve probably heard of like DMARC, DKIM, and SPF.
-And, just like those others, BIMI is essentially just a text record that lives on your servers.
+To sum it up, BIMI allows you to display a sender logo alongside your messages in the inbox, when verified under a set of BIMI specifications.
+It’s a way to verify your brand and sender information, similar to other email authentication standards you’ve probably heard of, like DMARC, DKIM, and SPF.
+And, just like those others, BIMI is essentially a text record that lives on your servers.
 Email clients that support BIMI will check for that record to confirm that your emails are legit.

-The feature that distinguishes BIMI, though, is that during the verification process, email clients will pull in your brand logo to display alongside your message.
+The feature that distinguishes BIMI?
+During the verification process, email clients will pull in your brand logo to display alongside your message.
 So, not only does BIMI authenticate you behind the scenes, it puts your brand front and center in subscribers’ inboxes, creating a better, more memorable experience in the process.

-When BIMI was first introduced, the setup process was fairly involved and included being approved for the pilot program run by the AuthIndicators Working Group, which guides the development of BIMI.
-Over the years, though, the setup process has been simplified.
-And you might’ve completed half the setup unknowingly if you’re using authentication protocols like DMARC already.
+When BIMI was first introduced, the setup process was fairly involved, requiring approval to participate in the pilot program run by the AuthIndicators Working Group ( guides the development of BIMI).
+Over the years, the setup process has been simplified.
+In fact, you might’ve completed half the setup unknowingly if you’re using authentication protocols like DMARC already.

 For those just getting started—or anyone who wants a refresher—here’s a step-by-step guide to getting BIMI set up for your domain.

 BIMI isn’t a one-stop solution for sender verification.
 It works in tandem with existing authentication protocols to tell recipients that you are, in fact, who you say you are.
-So, you’ll need to make sure that your sending domain has other protocols properly implemented, specifically SPF, DKIM, and DMARC—three standards in the email marketing industry.
+So, you’ll need to make sure that your sending domain has SPF, DKIM, and DMARC (three standards in the email industry) properly implemented.

 Curious about how DMARC works?
 We have an in-depth blog post that will get you up to speed.

-2. Create an SVG file for your logo
+2. Produce an SVG Tiny PS version of your logo

 The major benefit of BIMI is the inclusion of your brand logo in inboxes that support the protocol.
-To include your logo, you’ll need to link out to an SVG version of it in your BIMI record.
+To include your logo, BIMI requires you to supply it in a specific, secure vector format, in the correct size and shape.
+You’ll need to link out to a scalable vector graphics (SVG) version of your logo in your BIMI record.

-SVG, which stands for scalable vector graphics, is a file format that ensures your graphic is crisp and clear even when scaled across different devices.
-While not the best for complex graphics, SVG is the perfect solution for elements like logos and icons.
+SVG is a file format that ensures your graphic is crisp and clear, even when scaled across different devices.
+While not the best for complex graphics, SVG is the perfect solution for logos and icons.

-From a design standpoint, make sure your logo is centered and has enough space surrounding it so that—in cases where the logo is rounded or corners are cut off—it doesn’t look awkward and is immediately recognizable.
+From a design standpoint, make sure your logo is centered and has enough space surrounding it.
+In cases where the logo is rounded or corners are cut off, this ensures it won’t look awkward and is immediately recognizable.

 A good example can be seen and inspected on the BIMI website.

-Once DMARC is properly set up and your logo file is hosted on a publicly accessible server, all you need to do is create a text record on your domain’s nameservers.
+Once DMARC is properly set up and your logo file is hosted on a publicly accessible server, create a text record on your domain’s nameservers.

 While that can happen in a lot of different ways depending on your DNS provider (and may require the help of your engineering or ops team), the text record itself is very straightforward.

-- SVG URL is the address of where your logo file is hosted.
+- SVG URL is the address where your logo file is hosted.

-For most DNS providers, you would enter your BIMI record in two parts.
-The first would be:
+For most DNS providers, you enter your BIMI record in two parts.

 The Litmus BIMI record looks like this: